First Mods: Where to Start

 Space is at a premium in the M1.
 These storage solutions make the most of every square inch.

-• DECKED drawer system.
+- DECKED drawer system.
 One of the most-discussed floor systems in the M1 community.
 DECKED installs in the truck bed before the M1 and provides two weather-resistant drawers under a hardworking floor deck.
 Owners build their M1 interior on top of the DECKED system, gaining organized under-floor storage with easy access through the rear doors.
-One community build post with DECKED generated nearly 5,000 comments. arguably the most-engaged build topic in the group.
-Weight penalty is meaningful (DECKED is not light), so check payload before ordering.
+DECKED builds draw some of the heaviest engagement of any topic in the owner community.
+Weight penalty is real (DECKED is not light), so check payload before ordering.

 Wood & 2×4 Builds

 Not everyone goes the 80/20 route.
-A meaningful portion of the M1 community builds interiors using dimensional lumber: 2×4s, plywood, and standard wood construction.
+A solid chunk of the M1 community builds interiors using dimensional lumber: 2×4s, plywood, and standard wood construction.
 It's cheaper, easier to source, and more forgiving to work with if you don't have metalworking tools.

 Why wood instead of 80/20